The region is home to many places said to be inhabited by ghosts

 Do you like a good scare?
 The Houston/Galveston region is one of most haunted destinations in the U.S., where ghostly pirates still patrol the waters and heiresses remained tied to their mansions.

-Believers and nonbelievers alike seeking an adventure this fall will want to check out some of these local haunts.
+Believers and nonbelievers alike seeking an adventure will want to check out some of these local haunts.

 Built around the turn of the 20th Century, the Downtown Houston building that now houses Spaghetti Warehouse has since been named one of the most haunted places in the nation by CitySearch and Real Simple magazine and is easily the most haunted establishment in the city.
 It's said to have once housed fur pelts and at one point served as a warehouse for pharmaceuticals.
 The ghost stories begin when a young pharmacist accidentally fell into the open elevator shaft and fell several feet to his death.
 His wife, traumatized by grief of the sudden death, died about a year later.
 It is said that these grief stricken lost souls, especially the pharmacist's wife, haunt the vast restaurant, rearranging furniture, leaving dishes and silverware in disarray, and tapping guests on the shoulder or pulling their hair.
 Diners have also spotted floating objects and cool, clammy breezes.
 Many of the employees at the Spaghetti Warehouse have stories of their own-some are even afraid to venture upstairs.
 901 Commerce St., Houston